-Effective and efficient use of available resources ensures that the Centre's tradition of providing excellence in care will be sustained into the future.
+Effective and efficient use of available resources ensures that the Centre's tradition of providing excellence in care will be sustained from the present into the future.

 RECOGNITION & CELEBRATION OF ACHIEVEMENTS:

 Recognition of the contributions of individuals to the achievements of the organization is a source of pride and pleasure.
 Good work is celebrated.